Aberdare Range: Rivers

 The major rivers from the Aberdare Forest are the Athi and the Tana, which flow into the Indian Ocean, the Ewaso Nyiro that drains into the Lorian Swamp and the River Malewa that drains into Lake Naivasha.
-The ranges also have several tributaries, and higher up are bog markings that are the source of the rivers on the moorlands and afro-alpine.
-The Athi, Lake Naivasha, Tana and Ewaso Nyiro river basins have their source in Aberdare Forest Reserve.
+The Aberdares also have several tributaries, and higher up are bog markings that are the source of the rivers on the moorlands and afro-alpine.
+The Athi, Lake Naivasha, Tana and Ewaso Nyiro river basins have their source in the Aberdare Forest Reserve.

 Ecosystems

-Endemic plants on the forest include Lobelia deckeniisspsattimae, Helichrysum gloria-dei and Alchemilla hageniae.
-The forest has four vegetation zones including subalpine vegetation, xeromorphic evergreen forest, montane humid forest, and submontane forest.
+The mountains have four vegetation zones, including subalpine vegetation, xeromorphic evergreen forest, montane humid forest, and submontane forest.
+Plants endemic to the range include Alchemilla hagenia, Coelachne friesiorum, Dendrosenecio brassiciformis, Helichrysum gloria-dei, and Heracleum taylorii.

 Sub alpine vegetation

-Found at altitudes above 3,300 m is the moorlands.
-Alpine grass (Deschampsia), distinguished by giant groundsell (Dendrosenecio johnstonii), Lobelia deckenii, and heath (Erica excelsa).
+Found at elevations above 3,300 m is the moorlands.
+Alpine grass (Deschampsia), distinguished by giant groundsell (Dendrosenecio johnstonii), Lobelia deckenii, and heath (Erica mannii).
 Moorland communities are the main vegetation in this region.
 Shrub communities consisting of Erica arborea and Hebenstretia angolensis are found between 3,000 and 3,300 m, while a belt of bamboo is common between 2,400 and 3,300 m, and cover about 35,000 ha (135 square miles).

 Montane humid forest

-This belt is mostly dominated by pioneer species Macaranga capensis and Newbutonia macrocalyx and runs to the east side of the range.
-The region is also host to the valuable commercial species including Pouteria adolfi-friedericii, Ocotea usambarensis and Syzygium guineense, which are the most conspicuous forest in the Kikuyu escarpment.
+This belt is mostly dominated by pioneer species Macaranga capensis and Neoboutonia macrocalyx and runs to the east side of the range.
+The region is also host to the valuable commercial species including Aningeria adolfi-friederici, Kuloa usambarensis, and Syzygium guineense, which are the most conspicuous forest in the Kikuyu escarpment.